telefonicaid/fiware-cosmos/doc/manuals/installation_and_administration_manual/batch/haas_engine_sahara.md

     The default users are: admin and demo
     The password: xxxxxxxx

 As you may observe, two Openstack users (admin and demo) have been created.
-The admin user is a priviledged user allowed to administrate Openstack; the demo user is just a "normal" dummy user.
+The admin user is a privileged user allowed to administrate Openstack; the demo user is just a "normal" dummy user.

 [Top](#top)